 The Current Level referenced in WR2 should not exceed the most limiting reliability event.
-This ensures that, once an e-Tag is reloaded by one entity, another entity such as a Balancing Authority or Transmission Service Provider does not need to initiate a curtailment to reset the reliability limit.
+This ensures that, once an e-Tag is reloaded by one entity, another entity such as a Balancing Authority or Transmission Service Provider does not need to initiate a Curtailment to reset the reliability limit.

 WR3 through WR5 outline how capacity reserves are activated and approved through an e-Tag adjustment.